Skip to content

 This means the connection reflects what’s actually accessible — not what exists in theory.
 If the Odoo admin later restricts the API user’s permissions, some models may disappear on the next sync.

-When granting an agent access to a connection, you choose an access level:
+When granting an agent access to an Odoo connection, you choose an access level:

 LevelTools enabledUse case

-Read & Writeschema, read, count, aggregate, create, writeData entry, updating records
+Read & Writeread-only set + create, write, attach-fileData entry, updating records

 CustomYou pick individual toolsFine-grained control

 Each level maps directly to the Odoo tools that get enabled for the agent.
-See Agent Permissions for the full tool list.
+See Agent Permissions for the full tool list, including the per-tool IDs and the cross-company write protection that applies to all Odoo agents regardless of level.

 If the Odoo admin changes the API user’s permissions after you’ve set up the connection, agents may lose access to certain models.
 When this happens: